hellothere1873/SOC-Lab/Day14.md

 net user = to see if there is other accounts on the instance, I didn't make any .

-net group = to see all the groups of the local server, again none I didn't make any, but I wouldn't be able to view them anyway due to the limitation of permissions.
+net group = to see all the domain groups of the local server, again none I didn't make any, but I wouldn't be able to view them anyway due to the limitation of permissions.